-Over the past century, average maximum temperatures in California have increased between 1.6°F and 2.5°F, and these temperatures are expected to continue to rise over the coming years (McBride and Lacan 2018).
+Over the past century, average maximum temperatures in California have increased between 1.6°F to 2.5°F, and these temperatures are expected to continue to rise over the coming years (WRCC 2018).
 Longer, more intense periods of drought and more variable periods of precipitation with increased flooding (Swain et al. 2018) will make finding additional irrigation water a challenge (McBride and Lacan 2018).
-Interviews with staff revealed plans in place to ensure United Mutual's trees continue to receive the water they need through irrigation when turf reduction and transitions to low-water-use landscaping occur.
-By selecting and planting species that are predicted to perform well in future climate conditions, United Mutual can further prepare for these expected climate and water-use changes.
+Interviews with staff revealed plans in place to ensure Third Mutual's trees continue to receive the water they need through irrigation when turf reduction and transitions to low-water-use landscaping occur.
+Third Mutual can further prepare for these expected changes by selecting and planting species that are predicted to perform well in future climate conditions.
 There are many considerations when looking at the climate appropriateness of urban tree species.
 This analysis considers tree species' water needs using Water Use Classification of Landscape Species (WUCOLS) and future climate suitability based on research conducted by McBride and Lacan (2018).

 Exhibit 5 shows the distribution of trees based on WUCOLS water-use categories.
 WUCOLS classifies plants as very low, low, moderate, or high water users.
 WUCOLS water ratings are often part of the guidelines for selecting tree species palettes throughout California.
-Of United Mutual's trees, 1.4% are very low water users, 29% are low water users, 68% are moderate water users, and 0.63% are high water users.
-Approximately 1.4% of trees do not have a WUCOLS water-use rating.
-Species rated as high or moderate water users will require more water resources than species with low or very low ratings.
+Of Third Mutual's trees, 2% are very low water users, 37% are low water users, 59% are moderate water users, and 0.53% are high water users.
+Approximately 0.87% of trees do not have a WUCOLS water-use rating.
+Species that are rated as high or moderate water users will require more water resources as compared to species with low or very low ratings.